EmreDus/glove_control_UR16e_Unity/README.md

 ![Proje Demosu](GIF.gif)

 This project combines the power of Unity, UR16e robot arm, and an augmented reality glove using ESP32 for wireless communication.
-The goal is to enable precise control of the robot arm through an Android smartphone's augmented reality interface and touch controls.
+The goal is controlling of the robot arm with hand tracking glove through an Android smartphone's augmented reality interface.

 ## Project Overview